Jack clare from HOLY WELL GLASS PREPARING A DETAILED SURVEY OF ALL THE WINDOWS Sept 2022 - AFTER 500 YEARS THIS IS ONE OF THE WORST!

 The south aisle stained glass is 15th century in style and regarded as very high quality

-John Morton was known as “The Building Bishop” because built or enhanced many ecclesiastic buildings
+John Morton was known as “The Building Bishop” because he built or enhanced many ecclesiastic buildings

-He was born in the south west, had links with the Archbishop of Exeter and was Chancellor of the Duchy of Cornwall
+Morton was born in Dorset, had links with the Archbishop of Exeter and was some time Chancellor of the Duchy of Cornwall

-The letter m on some clothes and elsewhere in the stained glass.
-Not unusual for Morton to be recognised in this way
+The letter ‘m’ on some clothes and elsewhere in the stained glass was sometimes used to indicate Morton’s imput

 THE MORTON COAT OF ARMS in the north chancel 15th century window at St Julitta’s